mredenti/ModernCMake/slides/episodes/basic_steps.md

   All the above are built-in commands provided by CMake, part of CMake's internal implementation and one of its core commands.
 -->

+## CONFIGURE AND GENERATE

+... point out the importance that CMake runs two distinct steps ...

+## ATTENTION

+at some point you should fully explain the CMake workflow

 ## GENERATE AND BUILD